 Philosophically, concrete was seen as humble, capable, and honest—exposed in all its rough glory, not hiding behind any paint or layers.
 Concrete structures were erected all over the world as housing projects, courthouses, schools, churches, hospitals—and city halls.

 Concrete deteriorates chemically, from the inside out.
 Part of this has to do with the metal rebar reinforcements that help to hold up most concrete buildings.
-The rebar can rust, and the rust can cause the concrete to fracture.
+The rebar can rust, and this degradation can lead the concrete to fracture.

 But despite their unpopularity, tearing down these concrete structures is probably not the answer.
 The process is costly and wasteful.
 We can adapt these buildings to make them greener, more appealing places to be.
 And the best way to break the cycle of active neglect may be to love these concrete brutes in all their hulking glory.
 As with any art form—whether opera or painting or literature—the more you know about it the more you appreciate it.
 This is especially true of concrete buildings.